Skip Content

 These gorgeous 385-acre gardens are actually in Glencoe, which is about halfway between Chicago and Gurnee, so it’s a great option if you’re staying at Great Wolf Lodge and taking day trips to the city, and it’s free -- except for parking.
 Need more info on how to make the most of your Chicago visit?
 Go to the Choose Chicago site!

-What is one thing Chicago is known for?
+What is Scottsdale, AZ known for?